nasriblack/SoftBussBookingBack1.1/README.md

 ### 🧠 Sprint Planning / Ideas

 - [ ] Implement the lock row method => every user have one seat => reservation
-- [ ] Implement the WebSocket method to podcast the reservartion name => reservation, WS
-- [ ] posdacst to the users that this user is already taking the bus seat => loading => WS
 - [ ] Implement the method in case of many user choose one seat at once => reservation
 - [ ] Add cron job to delete the reservartion list after one month => reservation
 - [ ] Implement swagger